August 2-6, 2018

 Refund/ Cancellation Policy

-Participants who cancel any time before June 1, will receive a full refund minus a $100 cancellation fee.
+A 50% deposit is due by June 1.
+Participants who cancel before July 1 will receive a refund minus a $100 cancellation fee.
 If you cancel after July 1, 2018 there is no refund.
 This policy also applies to scholarship students.

 If it is necessary for Bryn Athyn College to cancel a master class for any reason, students will be notified and offered another class in its place.
 We cannot be responsible for nonrefundable airline tickets.